Energy Island Bornholm

 Energy Island Bornholm will create a secure network of green power for the entire Baltic Sea area

 The Energy Island in the Baltic Sea

-The Energy Island Bornholm was decided in the Danish Parliament on 20 February 2020.
-The Energy Island in the Baltic Sea will consist of two fields of offshore wind turbines, a high-voltage station located on Bornholm and cables between the turbines, the station and recipients of energy on Zealand and abroad.
-In addition to the land-based power plant on Bornholm, a similar plant must be built on Zealand to receive the power from the energy island.
-Also, a similar energy island will be built in the North Sea.
+The agreement about Energy Island Bornholm was made in the Danish Parliament on 20 February 2020.
+The Energy Island in the Baltic Sea will consist of two fields of offshore wind turbines, a high-voltage (HVDC) converter station located on Bornholm and cables between the turbines, the station and recipients of energy on Zealand and abroad.
+In addition to the land-based converter station in Bornholm, a similar plant must be constructed in Zealand to receive the power from the energy island.
+Also, a separate energy island is expected to be built in the North Sea.
 The Danish Energy Agency and Danish TSO Energinet are responsible for the construction itself, while Bornholm's Regional Municipality (BRK) works closely with local and national actors to create the best possible conditions for green innovation and job creation on Bornholm - now and in the future.

 What is an Energy Island?

 An energy island makes it possible to establish large wind farms at sea far from the coast.
 The energy produced by the wind turbines is sent via cables to the energy island, from where it is sent out to consumers.
 On Bornholm, a high-voltage facility must therefore be established on the island which can receive and distribute the electricity.
 After that, green power can be sent from Bornholm to millions of consumers in Denmark and Germany.
 Bornholm's Regional Municipality is working hard to seize the energy island's potential for job creation and local business growth, and on turning Bornholm into a green business beacon and transport hub for green fuels in the Baltic Sea.

 Bornholm's central location in the Baltic Sea makes the island an obvious center for green energy in the Baltic Sea area